chungg/chungg.github.io/_posts/2024-01-08-good-enough.markdown

 In some cases, it's quite minor.
 The Rust solution took marginally longer than Python for me while the numpy solution took significantly longer (even though i have more familiarity with numpy).

-The question is whether 200x performance is worth it.
-More accurately, is 200ms worth it?
+The question is whether 1200x performance is worth it.
+Alternatively, is 200ms worth it?

 If this indicator is triggered by a user, they will arguably never notice a 2x or even a 10000x improvement if computing over 1 year or 10 years.
 Relative to any other task they will do in a day,